rysavy-ondrej/Netfox.NDX/TestData/Readme.md

 * *last* - timestampt of the last packet of the flow.
 * *blocks* - number of packet blocks of the flow.
 Block are sequentially numbered starting from 0.
 * *application* -identification of recognized application/service of the flow.
+* *parentFlowId* - reference to parent flow id, if any.
+This enables to link embedded flow to its parent flow, e.g., for GRE tunnels.

 Flows.Record column family is mapping from flow id to flow record data:
 ```C